-We urge UA Trustees not to lease or sell their land and minerals to Drummond’s Shepherd Bend, LLC.
 In 2007, UA requested coal mining proposals for this property.
 Facing public pressure and media coverage, UA has retreated to the oft-repeated statement, “The University has not been approached about leasing the land and has no current plans to lease or sell the land.”

 Our opposition will persist until UA promises they will never lease or sell land or minerals for mining at Shepherd Bend.